 Ed leaned forward, the hologram of his face and torso looming larger.
-"Cloning," he announced, his tone carrying the weight of a revelation, as if he had stumbled upon some profoundly novel thing missing from the human experience.
-"We've developed technology that allows users to create clones of themselves within New Horizons.
+"Cloning," he announced, his tone carrying the weight of a revelation, as if he himself had stumbled upon this profoundly novel thing missing from the human experience.
+"We've developed technology that allows users to create clones of themselves within our reality.
 Each clone operates independently, allowing users to experience multiple scenarios simultaneously."

 Alan floated quietly as he processed the implications.
-Cloning was unprecedented, both for New Horizons and, so far as he was aware, any other alternative reality service.
+Cloning was unprecedented, both for New Horizons and, so far as he was aware, any other digital reality.
 He imagined the possibilities: users splitting their consciousness, exploring divergent paths, and acquiring experiences at a rate unachievable otherwise.
-He also wondered why it was necessary.

 "That's quite a feature, Ed," Alan remarked.
 "But why?
 Why does New Horizons need this?"

-"You see, as our users live their lives far beyond what they're capable of in the physical, and as we continue adding new features that make their lives more interesting and our product more compelling—features like the gravity adjustment I see you're currently using—they crave more stimulation; more excitement; More unique and titillating ways to experience eternity."
-Ed's hologram shimmered as he spoke.
+"You see, as our users live their lives far beyond what they're capable of in the physical world, and as we continue adding features that make their lives more interesting and our product more compelling, they crave more stimulation; more excitement; more unique and titillating ways to experience eternity."
+Ed's hologram shimmered.

-Alan was skeptical, especially at the idea that people wanted to live their lives faster now that they could finally live forever, but he also understood that Ed's world was different than his; New Horizons wasn't the only alternative reality on the market—Ed had improvements to make, competitors to stave off, new features to introduce, foes to vanguish.
-A competing service recently introduced infinite orgasms, Alan heard.
-The experience is so intoxicating some users leave it enabled for years before they desire doing anything else.
-Ed, whether for religious, moral, philosophical or technical reasons, has refused to duplicate the same feature in New Horizons, but a cloning feature could be just as stimulating…
+Alan was skeptical, especially at the idea that people wanted to live their lives faster now that they could finally live forever, but he also acknowledged that Ed's world was different than his; New Horizons wasn't the only digital reality on the market—Ed had improvements to make, competitors to stave off, new features to introduce, foes to vanguish.
+Another company just added infinite orgasms, Alan heard.
+The experience is so intoxicating some users leave it on for years before they even care to do anything else.
+Ed, whether for religious, moral, philosophical or technical reasons, hasn't duplicated the same feature in New Horizons.
+A cloning feature, however, could be just as stimulating…

 "So, you want me to test this feature out, beta test it."

 "Precisely.
-We've completed extensive alpha testing with simulated users and a small cadre of real ones in our staging environment.
-We're ready to test it in production."
-Ed leaned forward even more, his shimmering green eyes focused deeply on Alan.
+We've completed extensive alpha testing with simulated users in our production environment.
+We're ready for real users."
+Ed leaned forward even more, his shimmering green eyes focusing deeply on Alan.
 "Alan, this feature is our most ambitious yet—we must ensure it's ready for our users."